 Preparing for your appointment

-Make an appointment with your family doctor or a general practitioner if you have abdominal pain.
+Make an appointment with your family doctor if you have abdominal pain.
 If you have appendicitis, you'll likely be hospitalized and referred to a surgeon to remove your appendix.

 - Do I have appendicitis?

 - What else could I have besides appendicitis?

 - Do I need surgery and, if so, how soon?